-Australians spend an average of almost $1,700 on gas and electricity every year, per household.
-This figure is only an average, so households with more people tend to have an even higher expenditure each year.
-That said, the number of people living in the home is only one factor that increases cost.
-One of the biggest reasons for high gas and electricity bills is energy lost through inefficient appliances and power-sucking electronics.
-It is estimated that only 65% of the bill is for utilities that were actually used, while the rest is wasted power that didn’t benefit residents.
+Australians spend an average $1,700 on gas and electricity per household annually.
+The number of people living in a home also increases this cost and the biggest contributors of high gas and electricity bills is energy lost through inefficient appliances. t is estimated that 65% of energy bills are for energy that was actually used, while the rest is wasted power that didn’t benefit residents.

-If you’re interested in cutting some of your power costs then one of the easiest ways to start is by learning about which gadgets in your home are using the most power.
-We’ve put together a list showing the biggest power perpetrators and steps you can take to reduce energy waste, bills and your impact on the planet.
+If you’re interested in reducing power bills, then one of the easiest ways to start is by learning about what’s costing you the most in your home.
+Our energy saver team at Sumo have put together a list of the biggest power perpetrators and steps you can take to reduce energy waste, bills and your impact on the planet.

-Fridges use more power than almost any appliance and while it isn’t really an option to forego refrigeration, it is possible to choose more efficient refrigerators over the energy hogs.
-If you’re fridge is very old or has a low energy rating, it has to use a lot more power to keep things cool, especially during warmer months.
-If you have the option to upgrade, look for a fridge with and energy efficiency rating of at least 2.5 stars, and choose the smallest one that is still practical for your household.
-You can also try to position your fridge away from sunny windows or hot ovens that will force the fridge to work harder than usual to stay cool.
+Fridges use more power than any appliance because they run 24 hours a day, all year round.
+If you’re fridge is old, has loose or damaged seals or has a low energy rating, it will use more power to keep things cool, especially during warmer months.
+If you have the option to upgrade, look for a fridge with and energy efficiency rating of at least 2.5 stars, and choose the smallest most practical for your household.
+If possible, try to position your fridge away from sunny windows or hot ovens where the fridge will need to work harder than usual to stay cool.

-While these are only used for five to ten minutes each day, the amount of power used by hairdryers is surprisingly high and tend to be one of the major electricity drainers in a household.
-If possible, by from an energy efficient brand and operate on a lower power settings or the “cool” mode to cut down on kilowatts used.
-When you can, towel or air dry!
+While hairdryers are only used for a short time each day, the amount of power used by them is surprisingly high.
+If possible, buy from an energy efficient brand and operate on a lower power setting or “cool” mode to cut down on the kilowatts used.
+When you can, towel or air dry.

 Charging electronics and standby

 Most people think that simply turning electronics off will prevent them from using power, but anything that is plugged in will continue to draw electricity.
-The power used from idle electronics is often termed “vampire power” as it silently sucks electricity, slowly, over time.
-Some of the biggest energy wasters are laptops, mobile phones, video game consoles and televisions.
+Some of the biggest energy consumers are laptops, mobile phones, video game consoles and televisions.
 If any of these are not in use, they should be unplugged or switched off at the outlet.
-If laptops or phones have finished charging, unplug them until it’s actually necessary.
-Try not to leave anything on charge overnight, or anything plugged in that isn’t in immediate use.
-Things like microwaves that display the time or stereos constantly glowing blue or orange lights are all wasting energy and costing you money.
+If laptops or phones have finished charging, unplug them, try not to leave anything on charge overnight, or anything plugged in that isn’t in immediate use.
+Things like microwaves that display the time or stereos constantly glowing blue or orange lights are all using energy and ultimately costs you money.
 To make things easier, plug multiple appliances into a power board so you can switch them all off in one go.

-Australians own the most pools out of anyone in the world, and most pools come with a pump.
-While these are easily forgotten, out of sight, out of mind, pool pumps run for twenty four hours a day and are extremely inefficient.
-Some estimates say that annually, pool pumps cost roughly the same as a large vehicle.
+Nearly 2.7 million Australians live in a house with a swimming pool1.
+Most pools come with a pump that runs 24 hours a day.
+In some cases, pool pumps cost roughly the same as a large vehicle per year.
 If possible, trade in for a smaller pump or opt for one that is solar-powered.

 Dishwashers, washing machines, and clothes Dryers